 4) New players to the ISC will benefit greatly from an approach that focuses on skill and tactical development rather than scores and standings only.
 When new players join, they are going to feel behind.
 In our belief, U11 and U12 is far too young to enhance the feeling kids have of being "behind."
 We want kids to develop and feel like they have a chance to contribute if they work hard, do extra practices, etc. We don't want them feeling like they are costing the team critical points in the standings simply because they joined club soccer a little later than others.

 In sum, the ISC is a highly competitive club.
 The approach outlined above is NOT a "feel good, everyone is a winner," approach.
 This approach is age appropriate in our opinion for 10, 11, and 12 year old soccer players.
 There is a time and place for scores and standings and for results to matter above the rest of the criteria that we use to evaluate players and teams.
 We don't feel that the U11-U12 age is that time.
 We strongly believe players will stay in the game longer and be more capable and versatile players with the approach outlined above.
 We hope as parents that you can trust our judgment on this issue.
 Hopefully the extremely successful track record of high level high school and college players that have worn the ISC jersey is a testament to how this process works!

 Registration will open on in late December of 2017.

-Click Here to Register for Session II of the ISC BAGIL BITES (REGISTRATION FOR SESSION II for 2018 opened on December 31, 2018)
+Click Here to Register for Session II of the ISC BAGIL BITES (REGISTRATION FOR SESSION II for 2018 opened on December 31, 2018) (REGISTRATION IS CLOSED)

 Click Here to View the Schedule for Saturday, February 17, 2018 (Not Updated Yet)